AMWA-TV/ms-05-02/docs/NcObject.md

 ## Working with collections inside an ncObject

-Collection types are defined as webIDL sequences of a specific type.
+Collection types are defined as Web IDL sequences of a specific type.
 There are generic methods for getting, setting, adding and deleting items inside a collection property as part of `NcObject`.

 Getting a collection item is done through the `GetSequenceItem` method (\[element("1m3")\]) by specifying the property identifier (`NcElementId`) and the index as arguments.